Spanish & Portuguese

 The $32,000 Beinecke Scholarship is offered for the courageous selection of graduate studies in the arts, humanities or social sciences anywhere in the world by undergraduates.
 Smith is allowed one nominee.
 Angela Acosta '17 was the department's most recent recipient.

-Majors in the department have gone to Brazil, Andorra and elsewhere to puruse research, teaching and other opportunities.
+Majors in the department have gone to Brazil, Colombia, Spain, Andorra and elsewhere to pursue research, teaching and other opportunities.
 See the Smith Fulbright website for more information.

 Students are eligible to present an honors thesis.